Technocamps/Technocamps-Branding/97 - Website/Guides/resource-creation.md

    - An example post can be seen here on the [testing](http://test.technocamps.com/en/resource/artificial-intelligence/) or [live](http://www.technocamps.com/en/resource/artificial-intelligence/) site.
    - Whilst you're editing, you can use `Ctrl + S` to save your changes without posting the material.

-2. ## Naming
+1. ## Naming
    - Insert your workshop title
-   - Check the permalink below the title is appropriate and tweak as needed.
-Shorter is better
+   - If this is an Activity Pack, make sure you include it at the end of the title

-3. ## Tags and Categories
+1. ## Tags and Categories
    - ### Tags
    	- Tags are used for the resource's topics
    	- You can include acronyms such as `AI` as well as `Artificial Intelligence`